 If another person’s negligent actions caused your loved one’s death in Mobile, AL, the estate may be able to recover compensation to hold the at-fault party accountable.
-A Mobile wrongful death lawyer from the Morris Bart law firm may be able to help.
+A Mobile wrongful death lawyer from Morris Bart may be able to help.

-The team from the Morris Bart law office in Mobile will review your case at no cost to your family during a free initial consultation.
+The team from Morris Bart in Mobile will review your case at no cost to your family during a free initial consultation.
 We can answer your questions, determine if you are eligible, and explain how these cases work in Alabama.

 Pursuing Compensation for the Death of a Family Member in Mobile

-A Mobile wrongful death lawyer from the Morris Bart law firm may be able to pursue your claim or sue the liable party on behalf of your family.
+A Mobile wrongful death lawyer from Morris Bart may be able to pursue your claim or sue the liable party on behalf of your family.
 During your free consultation, we can explain if you are eligible to file this type of action.
 Only the estate can take legal action after a wrongful death in Mobile.
-All money damages are paid to the estate, as well.
+All monetary damages are paid to the estate, as well.

 Damages You Can Seek

 Alabama’s wrongful death laws are somewhat unusual.
 Under case law, only punitive damages are recoverable through a wrongful death claim or legal action.
-This was reaffirmed in 2012 by the State Supreme Court in Hall v.
+The State Supreme Court reaffirmed this in 2012 in Hall v.
 Coastal Anesthesia, P.C.

 In this type of legal action based on the death of a loved one, you will not be able to recover any financial or intangible compensatory damages.
 Instead, wrongful death actions build a case against the at-fault party and seek to hold them responsible for the death.

 Many states allow families to seek damages that include medical care, lost wages, pain and suffering, and other expenses and losses.
-The only damages available in Alabama are those that penalize the wrongdoer for their actions.
+In Alabama, the only damages available are those that penalize the wrongdoer for their actions.

 When Can a Loved One’s Estate Start a Wrongful Death Action in Alabama?